 Twitch user demographics

-Twitch statistics from SimilarWeb dating from December 2018, show that the US is by far the biggest Twitch market in the world, accounting for over one fifth of web traffic (desktop).
-It is followed by Germany and Russia, both of which account for 6% of traffic, then Brazil and the UK at 5% apiece.
+Twitch statistics from SimilarWeb dating from February 2020, show that the US is by far the biggest Twitch market in the world, accounting for over one fifth of web traffic (desktop) – 23% to be precise.
+It is followed by Germany on 7%, then South Korea and Russia on around 6% apiece.
+France rounds out the top-five at 4%.

 Twitch viewership by country: SimilarWeb